DETAILED ACTION

 a substrate (“submount 16′ ” para.
 0057 FIG. 2G);

 a wall (“retention structure 12” para.
-0082) formed on the substrate, wherein a height of the wall is H2 microns (“Retention structure 12 can comprise a height having any value between approximately 0.1 mm and 3.0 mm.
+0082) formed on the substrate, and having a height of H2 microns (“Retention structure 12 can comprise a height having any value between approximately 0.1 mm and 3.0 mm.
 The height and the thickness of the dam can be independent of each other.”
 Para.
-0068), and a maximum width of the wall is H4 millimeters (“the thickness of each wall can be any value between approximately 0.1 and 2.0 mm, however, any thickness can be provided.”, para.
+0068), and a maximum width of H4 millimeters (“the thickness of each wall can be any value between approximately 0.1 and 2.0 mm, however, any thickness can be provided.”, para.
 0068);

 a fluorescent resin (“filler material 14” with “optical conversion material” such as phosphor, para.
-0072) filled in the wall and covered over the light-emitting diode chip; and
+0072) filled in the wall, covering the light-emitting diode chip; and

-However, Reiherzer fails to teach wherein the fluorescent resin has a concave top surface, the plate covering the concave top surface of the fluorescent resin to have a maximum thickness located at a center of the plate, wherein a thickness of the plate decreases from the center of the plate towards an edge of the wall.
+However, Reiherzer fails to teach wherein the fluorescent resin has a concave top surface, the white plate having a maximum thickness located at a center of the plate, wherein a thickness of the plate decreases from the center of the plate towards an edge of the wall.

 Nevertheless, Iwaki teaches